rhematt/Snap-Scraper/README.md

     -------------------------------@@#     RM    *&@&@@-----------------------------
     --------------------------------------------------------------------------------

 Snap Scraper is an open source intelligence tool which enables users to download media uploaded to Snapchat's Snap Map using a set of latitude and longitiude co-ordinates.
+This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by Snap inc. or any of its affiliates or subsidiaries.
+This program is for education, forensic and bug reporting purposes only and is provided without warranty.

+When using this tool please cite the following publications:

+1. Richard Matthews, Kieren Lovell, Matthew Sorell, Ghost protocol – Snapchat as a method of surveillance, Forensic Science International: Digital Investigation, Volume 36, Supplement, 2021, 301112, ISSN 2666-2817, https://doi.org/10.1016/j.fsidi.2021.301112.